The naming and identification

 plenty of water in the hot weather, applying fertiliser regularly

-, and starting with big healthy suckers it is possible to cut your first
+, and starting with big healthy suckers it is possible to cut your

 bunch within two years of planting.
 Once a clump is established, there

 will virtually always be one or two stems fruiting.
-Once fruited, the stem
+Once fruited, the

 never flowers again, and needs to be cut down.
 It makes good mulch for